Jeremiah Williams

 Government Enforcement

-• Representing a public company in an SEC accounting investigation involving allegations of earnings manipulation.
+• Represented a public company in an SEC accounting investigation involving allegations of earnings manipulation.
+The company agreed to the settlement on a favorable non-scienter, neither admit nor deny basis.

 • Represented a founder and CEO in DOJ and SEC investigations regarding alleged accounting fraud and insider trading.
 Also represented same individual in civil litigation arising from the alleged insider trading activity, including claims for breaches of fiduciary duty and contract.